 The people who own the company are not necessarily the people who are running it.
 This is because directors are appointed by shareholders of a limited company to take care of its day-to-day operations.
 A few of the shareholders can also be directors.

 The main source of funding for limited companies is the issue of shares.
-Once it issues shares, existing or new shareholders have the option of buying them and therefore owning a part of the company.
-This way, the company will be able to raise money and the shareholders can receive a dividend.
+Once it issues shares, existing or new shareholders can buy them and therefore own a part of the company.
+This way, the company will be able to raise money, and the shareholders can receive a dividend.

 LLCs provide several advantages, but they also have certain downsides.
 One of the primary downsides is that they might be more expensive to establish and manage than sole proprietorships and partnerships.
 Moreover, LLCs may have greater tax filing requirements and fees than other business structures.

 Another downside of limited liability companies is that they are less established than other company forms, such as corporations.
 This might make it more difficult to recruit investors and raise funds.
 However, LLCs may be subject to additional rules and restrictions than other business kinds.